 Ritz Gala of Giving Raises Over $180,000 to Support Patients in Need

-Man in red jacket sings at event under colorful draped tent; guests seated at tables.
+Man in red jacket sings at event, decorated tent with colorful fabrics, guests at tables, checkered dance floor.

 The 2025 Ritz proved to be an extraordinary evening of generosity and celebration, raising over $180,000, nearly $10,000 more than last year’s event.
 This milestone underscores the communities’ unwavering commitment to ensuring patients receive the care they need, regardless of financial barriers.